poweredbyniks/SQL-interview-questions/README.md

 Let’s see an example:

-Select * From Table1	Inner Join Table2 on table1.ID = table2.ID
+Select * From Table1Inner Join Table2 on table1.ID = table2.ID

 The following query displays the Employee Name and the corresponding Manager Name within the employee table.